Last Updated on

 Before going through and manually updating any remaining software, it’s a good idea to remove software you no longer need.

 Click Start > Settings > Apps to see a list of software installed on your computer.
 You can go through the list and click to uninstall.

 After reviewing what is installed on your machine, go and open any of the software remaining that you do use.
 Typically programs have a mechanism to update.

 Oftentimes, you can click on the menu on About > Check for Updates (or something similar).

 If you cannot find the option to update the software from your PC, you can check your app store or go to the software’s website and check for an update there.

-Keeping your software up-to-date is a little more challenging than just keeping Windows and your antivirus updated, however it should not be neglected.
-By changing your habits to working primarily through a browser and through software on an app store, you can greatly reduce vulnerabilities on your system.
+Keeping your software up-to-date is a little more challenging than just keeping Windows and your antivirus updated, however, it should not be neglected.
+By changing your habits to working primarily through a browser and through the software on an app store, you can greatly reduce vulnerabilities on your system.